 Forming A New Substantive Law Section

 Membership in ONE section is covered by your Bar dues.
 The cost for each additional section is $15.
 Non-Bar members may join a section for $15 per section.
 However, non-Bar members are restricted from serving on the Executive Committee and are non-voting section members.
-They may attend all section meetings and will receive all section mailings, including the monthly Section News.
+They may attend all section meetings and will receive all section emailings, including the monthly Section News.
 Membership is from January 1st through December 31st.

-All section members receive the monthly Section News and may receive one copy of the Annual Professional Updates at no charge.
-In addition, all section members receive any section mailings or information materials sent by the Chair of the Section.
+All section members receive the monthly Section News.
+In addition, all section members receive any section emailings or information materials sent by the chair(s) of the section.
 Members outside of Anchorage can attend section meetings via teleconferencing paid for by the Bar.

-Each section must (1) hold monthly meetings with substantive topics (or alternatively every other month or quarterly if that best serves the membership); (2) present one continuing legal education seminar (CLE) a minimum of every two years, (2) hold an annual section meeting and election of chair either at the Annual Bar Convention or at another time and place chosen by the section, (3) present an annual report to the Board of Governors in May of each year working with the Section Coordinator; and (5) prepare annual professional updates discussing significant legal issues and legislation for distribution to section members each year, (5) hold all section meetings in a location with teleconference capability to allow participation by members outside of Anchorage.
+Each section must (1) hold monthly meetings with substantive topics (or alternatively every other month or quarterly if that best serves the membership); (2) present one continuing legal education seminar (CLE) a minimum of every two years, (3) hold an annual section meeting and election of executive committee and selection of chair by September 30 of each year (or the first fall meeting of the section); (4) present an annual report to the Board of Governors in May of each year working with the Section Coordinator; and (5) prepare annual professional updates discussing significant legal issues and legislation for section members each year, and hold section meetings in a location with teleconference capability to allow participation by members outside of Anchorage.

 Bar Support for Sections

-Meetings: The Bar can arrange for monthly section meetings in the Bar conference room, set up teleconference calls for members outside of Anchorage to attend the monthly meeting, and photocopy and mail informational material to members.
+Meetings: The Bar can arrange for regular section meetings in the Bar conference room, provide teleconference calls for members outside of Anchorage to attend meetings and email material to members.
 The Bar will assist those sections meeting in off-site locations with teleconference and materials for members.
 NOTE: Most sections do not meet over the summer.

-Updates: Annual Professional Updates covering significant cases (federal & state) and legislation affecting the section’s area of law are due in April for distribution in May at the Annual Convention.
-After receiving via e-mail or hard copy, the Bar copies and has the Updates available for distribution.
-The Updates are posted by section on the Bar website, and a copy of Section Update.
+Updates: Annual professional updates covering significant cases (federal & state) and legislation affecting the section’s area of law when presented for members either at regular section meeting or CLE are posted by section on the Bar website.